 I’ve always had a soft spot for hard rock band AC/DC since seeing one of their early gigs in Melbourne, Australia, in 1974.
 An unknown AC/DC were supporting a well-known Lou Reed, who we’d paid handsomely to see, but found uninspired and disappointing.
 AC/DC weren’t as tight as they’d later become but, needless to say, their ballsy blues rock blew poor old Lou’s ‘stroll on the mild side’ totally out of the water.
-By 1976, we even drank in the same pub for a while, West Melbourne’s Royal Standard, not that I’d have dreamed of intruding upon the their privacy
+By 1976, AC/DC even drank in our afterwork pub occasionally, West Melbourne’s Royal Standard, not that I’d have dreamed of intruding upon the band’s privacy

 Then, in 1977, Cliff Williams, a musician I’d worked closely with in London, joined AC/DC as bassist and backing vocalist, endearing them to me more.
 He stayed with them for 40 years.
 In 1971, Cliff played in a band I was involved in called Home.
 On lead guitar was Laurie Wisefield who later played with Wishbone Ash for 11 years, then Tina Turner, amongst others.
 It seems like I saw Home 100 times although it was probably about 30.
 One of the highlights was Cliff playing his electric bass guitar with a cello bow.
 The sounds he made were very un-AC/DC, quite classical, in fact.
 Coincidently, I wrote the PR blurb for both Home and Wishbone Ash in the early 1970s.